alaskalinuxuser/Cpp_training_material/JelloStorm/README.md

 # Background info
 A directory of my work while participating in a class about learning how to program in C++.
-All of my work is licensed under the Apache2.0, however, some of the class artwork and sounds may not be opensourced.
+All of my work is licensed under the Apache2.0, including the artwork and sounds in this game.

-To build these games, you need libsfml installed on your Linux system.
-Then, in each game folder, run the ./build.sh file to build the source.
+To build this game, you need libsfml installed on your Linux system.
+Then, in this game folder, run the ./build.sh file to build the source.

 # A note about the build.sh script